 [INSERT NL]

-1. Data has been collected over time with one observation per period.
+1. Data have been collected over time with one observation per period.

-2. The chart should be drawn for dichotomous, discrete rare events.
+2. The chart should be drawn for dichotomous, discrete, rare events.
 For example, time-between charts can be constructed for days on which the requirements of a special diet were not met, days without exercise, days without coffee, days without junk food, days until an unsatisfied customer submits a complaint, days to the next adverse event, days until suicide, days to wrong-side surgery, days without smoking, and so on.

-(3) Observations over time should be independent of each other.
+3. Observations over time should be independent of each other.
 Knowing the value of an observation during one period should not change the probability of observation at the next period.

-(4) The time to the event should have a geometric distribution, in which a long wait for the event is increasingly rare.
+4. The time to the event should have a geometric distribution, in which a long wait for the event is increasingly rare.

 [END NL]